iniquitybbs/iniquity/packages/core/README.md

    t h e    i n i q u i t y    b u l l e t i n   b o a r d   s y s t e m
 ==============================================================================
 ```

+## The idea

+Exposes an sbbs compatible interface, a cli interface, and some examples of how to do all that.